NexiusTailer/Nex-AC/README.md

 #### AntiCheatGetHealth(playerid, &Float:health)

-> Use to get the amount of the player's health
+> Use to get the amount of a player's health
 > * `playerid` - The ID of the player
 > * `&Float:health` - Variable for storage health, passed by reference

 #### AntiCheatGetArmour(playerid, &Float:armour)

-> Use to get the amount of the player's armour
+> Use to get the amount of a player's armour
 > * `playerid` - The ID of the player
 > * `&Float:armour` - Variable for storage armour, passed by reference

 #### AntiCheatGetVehicleHealth(vehicleid, &Float:health)

-> Use to get the amount of the vehicle health
+> Use to get the amount of a vehicle health
 > * `vehicleid` - The ID of the vehicle
 > * `&Float:health` - Variable for storage health, passed by reference

 #### AntiCheatGetWeaponData(playerid, slot, &weapons, &ammo)

-> Use to get weapons and ammo in a certain slot of the player
+> Use to get weapons and ammo in a certain slot of a player
 > * `playerid` - The ID of the player
 > * `slot` - The slot in which need get the weapons and ammo
 > * `&weapons` - Variable for storage weapon ID, passed by reference